Galaxyzd/Galaxy-AFKHunger/README.md

 ## What's this?

-This is a very simple and lightweight plugin that deducts food from players that are AFKing in order to discourage AFKing.
-Configuration allows you to specify amount of time before player is considered AFK, amount of time between deducting food and interval for checking if player is actually AFK.
+Very simple and lightweight plugin that deducts food from players that are idle in order to discourage idling.
+Configuration allows you to specify amount of time before player is considered idle, amount of time between deducting food and interval for checking if player is actually idle.

 ## Instructions